What Type of Screens Are Suitable for Ultra-Short-Throw Projectors?

 Outdoor activities: Need a screen that is resistant to ambient light and high brightness, choose a portable screen or a high-gain screen.

-Fixed frame screen: The picture is flat, suitable for fixed installation home theaters or conference rooms.
+Choose the type of screen Fixed frame screen: The picture is flat, suitable for fixed installation home theaters or conference rooms.

 Electric screen: It can be raised and lowered, suitable for occasions that require flexible use, such as conference rooms or home theaters.